 It's important that you do not carry out disclosure checks for anyone who is a member of your family - this includes blood relatives, adopted family members and in-laws.

-You also cannot carry out disclosure checks for someone you are in a relationship with, or someone who is in a relationship with a family member.
+You also cannot carry out disclosure checks for someone you're in a relationship with, or someone who is in a relationship with a member of your family.
 The same rules apply for providing a reference for someone - you cannot do this for family members, partners or partners of family members.

 What counts as proof of identity?

 Applicants should submit only original identity documents.
 At least one document must verify their current address, and one document should display their date of birth.